Dual-use quantum hardware for quantum resource generation and energy storage

+\para{State preparation protocols as charging quantum batteries} We begin by concretely demonstrating the connection between fast-state preparation protocols and efficient charging of quantum batteries.
 In quantum state preparation, one starts with a simple initial state, $|\psi_i\rangle$, with the goal to evolve the system into a final state, $|\psi_f\rangle$, that exhibits strictly non-classical features such as topological order~\cite{topo1,topo2,topo3,topo4}, quantum computational utility~\cite{qc1,qc2} and enhanced metrological capability~\cite{squeezing1,squeezing2,squeezing3,squeezereview,spinsqueezingreview}.
-The preparation protocol can be written as
+The preparation protocol can be written as~\cite{topo1,squeezing2,unitary1, nonunitary1,nonunitary2,nonunitary3,nonunitary4}

-Here $\hat V(T)$ is a time-dependent operator that transforms the initial state into the final state after evolution time $T$.
-It can be chosen to be either unitary~\cite{topo1,squeezing2,unitary1} or non-unitary~\cite{nonunitary1,nonunitary2,nonunitary3,nonunitary4}.
-Generally, the goal of any state preparation protocol is to minimize the preparation time $T$ in order to avoid the inevitable effects of decoherence and noise before the target state is utilized.
+where $\hat V(t)$ is a time-dependent operator that transforms the initial state into the final state after evolution time $t_f$.
+Generally, the goal of any state preparation protocol is to minimize $t_f$ in order to avoid the inevitable effects of decoherence and noise before $\ket{\psi_f}$ is utilized.
 This goal of fast state preparation connects it to the quest for charging advantage in quantum batteries.

-To map this to a quantum battery, we can interpret the initial state, $|\psi_i \rangle$ as the low energy uncharged starting state of a quantum battery.
-As $|\psi_i\rangle$ is typically chosen to be an easy-to-prepare state such as a product state of spins, we can find a Hamiltonian, $\hat H_\mathrm{B}$, such that $|\psi_i\rangle$ is a low energy eigenstate of $\hat H_\mathrm{B}$.
+To map this to a quantum battery, we interpret $\ket{\psi_i}$ as the uncharged initial state of a quantum battery.
+As $|\psi_i\rangle$ is typically chosen to be an easy-to-prepare state, such as a product state of spins, we can find a Hamiltonian, $\hat H_\mathrm{B}$, such that $|\psi_i\rangle$ is a low energy eigenstate of $\hat H_\mathrm{B}$.
 This makes $\hat H_\mathrm{B}$ our quantum battery Hamiltonian.
-The state preparation operator, $\hat V(T)$ can be simply mapped to the charging protocol of a quantum battery.
-Finally, $|\psi_f\rangle$ can be interpreted as a charged quantum state as long as the following condition is satisfied:
+The state preparation operator, $\hat V(t)$, can be simply mapped to the charging protocol of a quantum battery.
+Finally, $|\psi_f\rangle$ can be interpreted as the charged state of the battery as long as the following condition is satisfied: